 This is key to your morning routine when time is limited.
 The more tasks you can complete the night before and the fewer decisions your child has to make in the morning, the better.

 - Have breakfast choices decided for the week.

 - Lay out school clothes the night before.
 Prepare lunch the night before.

-- Have backpacks packed, shoes set, and outdoor clothing ready.
-A clever idea is to have a bin for each child set at the front door.
+- Have backpacks packed, shoes set and outdoor clothing ready.
+It’s a good idea to have a bin for each child set at the front door.
 The items they need to take with them in the morning go in this bin.
-If you love crafts like we do, this could be another easy project to do together.
+If you love crafts like we do, this could be another fun and easy project to do together.

 A routine is helpful in creating a peaceful home environment.
 More importantly, the repetition of a routine is essential to making your child feel secure.
 As our children head off each morning to learn the skills to become doctors, teachers or the next Krazy Couponers, they can take comfort in knowing there is a secure, peaceful place to return at the end of the day.
 So, as much as we love Kraziness….we hope these simple tips help alleviate the craziness that can come with getting back into the swing of a new school year!